An efficient gas range with 6 cooking modes. Earns praise for cooking even. Owners love the modern look – a trademark of Electrolux ranges.

 Doesn't have as many features as similar models, yet it's still pricey.
 At 4.5 cubic feet, it's also a bit less spacious.

-Electrolux is a well-known brand name in home appliances, and their line of stainless-steel ranges is second to none.
-Whether you’re in the market for an electric, gas, or a dual-fuel range, you can likely find an Electrolux model that meets your needs.
+Electrolux is a well-known brand name in home appliances, and their line of stainless steel ranges is second to none.
+Whether you’re in the market for an electric, gas, or dual-fuel range, you can likely find an Electrolux model that meets your needs.

 If your home doesn’t have a gas connection, adding one for a gas range can be prohibitively expensive.
 In that case, you will probably need to get an electric range.
 The only exception is if you’re doing a home remodel and adding gas is part of the redo.
 If you’re remodeling your kitchen or your home already has connections for both, you’ll have to decide what type of range you want.
 Both types have their advantages and disadvantages.